MattJColes/nova-workshop/part1-text-magic.md

 ### The Multiplication Method
 One concept → Multiple formats

-**Your Mission:** Take the concept "AI makes developers happier and more productive"
+**Your Mission:** Take the concept "Modern tools make developers happier and more productive"

 Create 5 variations of each: